Here is some useful technical data for all the 19" Flat Track Tyres, that we distribute

 - Rim: 3.00" (WM5) Tyre: 147.7mm (5-13/16")

-These approximate tyre width measurements are in addition to the two Maxxis official 'section width' measurements, which are shown on the image at the bottom of this page (NB: When fitted to the two specified rim sizes that are also shown)
+These approximate tyre width measurements are in addition to the two Maxxis official 'section width' measurements, which are shown on the image at the bottom of this page (NB: When fitted to the two specified rim sizes (WM5 & WM6) that are also clearly shown in the same image)

 Maxxis DTR1 Tyres - Swap Fronts And Rears?